MoonMess/Anisotropy-Aware-DeepPicker/README.md

 ## 1. Getting Started

-To get started with DeepFinder 2.1, follow these general steps:
+To get started with ETFinder, follow these general steps:

 1.  **Set up your environment**: Install the required dependencies.
 2.  **Prepare your data**: Generate segmentation masks for training and convert annotations for evaluation.